ElevEsma/dotfiles/README.md

 ## How to download?

-   Lastet Realese (ops.. i didn't one :trollface:)
+   Lastet Realese (oops...
+I don't have it :trollface:)

     curl -s https://github.com/requema/dotfiles/releases/latest
     cd /path/to/dotfiles